sycarion/pocketmod-creator/README.md

-# PocketMod Creator
+# PocketFold Creator

-Python script to convert a PDF into a PocketMod PDF.
+Python script to convert a PDF into a Pocketfold PDF.

 ![usage example](media/explainer.png)

-## What is a PocketMod?
+## What is a PocketFold?
-See [pocketmod.com](https://pocketmod.com/) or search online for "PocketMod" for more information.
+See [3skulls.itch.io/pocketfold](https://3skulls.itch.io/pocketfold) or search online for "PocketFold" for more information.

 *Searching online for "pocket mod" (two words) will bring up information*